 Iowa Alternative Teacher Certification

-Additional Information on an Iowa Alternative Teacher Certification
+Additional Resources on Alternative Teacher Certification in Iowa

 Schools with Programs for Alternate Certification in Iowa

 Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
 We recommend you request information from one or more of these specific programs: